 A first job can be an important milestone in a youth's life, and if this is something they want, it should be supported as much as possible.
-However, holding a job should not be required of a young person who does not feel ready, does not have time, or who currently is important to work with the young person and everyone involved, including the youth's family, to address those barriers as part of preparing the young person for adulthood.
+However, holding a job should not be required of a young person who does not feel ready, does not have time, or who currently lacks the skills to obtain and maintain employment.
+If that is the case, it is important to work with the young person and everyone involved, including the youth's family, to address those barriers as part of preparing the young person for adulthood.
 Use open and supportive communication and talk with the youth about their interests, skills, experiences and time commitments regularly.